Línea Aérea Amaszonas: History

 acquired from Avmax Aircraft Leasing Inc. to launch scheduled passenger services.
 The first one of these 50-seat jet aircraft was put in service in late August on the La Paz-Santa Cruz de la Sierra route.

-In late 2014, Amaszonas announced it would lease 9 CRJ200 aircraft to expand its regional network and intended to fly to up to 40 destinations by 2017.
+In late 2014, Amaszonas announced it would lease nine CRJ200 aircraft to expand its regional network and intended to fly to up to 40 destinations by 2017.

-In 2015, Amaszonas purchased the Uruguayan airline BQB Líneas Aéreas, 5 days after the company shut down its operations due to a crisis that began in 2014.
+In 2015, Amaszonas purchased the Uruguayan airline BQB Líneas Aéreas, five days after the company shut down its operations due to a crisis that began in 2014.
 From May 4, the airline took over the routes operated by BQB before the closure of operations, which were Aeroparque Jorge Newbery and Silvio Pettirossi International Airport.

 In August 2021, Nella Linhas Aéreas, a Brazilian-based company registered in the U.S., acquired 100% control over Amaszonas.
 Nella announced a strategic partnership with Boeing on July 29, 2021, expecting the delivery of a Boeing 737-500 in August, but it never happened.

 On August 8, 2023, Amaszonas temporarily suspended its operations after a dispute with its aircraft's lessor and the Bolivian government.
 By the following month, Nella ended up selling the airline to businessman Luis Divino.

-On November 19, 2023, the General Directorate of Civil Aeronautics announced that Amaszonas' air operator's certificate was suspended.
+On November 19, 2023, the General Directorate of Civil Aeronautics announced that Amaszonas' air operator's certificate was suspended, effectively ending their ability to operate and earn revenue.

 Destinations

-By August 2023, Amaszonas offers scheduled flights to the following destinations:
+By August 2023, Amaszonas offered scheduled flights to the following destinations: